nevet/dienow-scraper/README.md

 brew install node
 ```

-# V1 (NOT Recommend)
-In this version, all urls that crawled using `CasperJS` will be `POST` to a node server immediately after it's been crawled, and the server will handle the download asynchronously.

-To run the app, navigate to your project folder, and install node dependencies first:

-`npm install`

-Next step is to start the node server:

-`node server.js`

-You should see `Server is Running!` if you ran correctly.
-The final step is to start the scraper:

-`casperjs casper-main-v1.js`

-The comic will be downloaded to `project_folder/dienow/chapter_name/page.jpg`.

 # V2 (Preferred)
 In this version, all urls that crawled using `CasperJS` will be written into a file, then a `NodeJS` based app will download the comic based on the urls.